Find your perfect festival with our festival guide.

 I – Ibuprofen

-Waking up with a banging headache or acquiring a dodgy gut from one of the food stalls can happen.
+Waking up with a banging headache or acquiring a dodgy gut from one of the food or beer stalls can happen.
 Ibuprofen can cover all bases and help alleviate those aches and pains.

 J – Jumpers

 Wall to wall sunshine during the day spent watching your favourite bands and artists can often be misleading.
 It can trick you into believing that a pleasantly mild evening might be on the cards.
 How does the saying go?
 'When you assume you make an ass out of you and me'.
 Yea, that's the one.

 It can get real nippy in the evenings, so be prepared.
 Our top tip - Pack a thick, warm jumper or two.
 Jackets, particularly rainproof ones, will be a second stroke of genius.
 Don't get caught out by the weather.